 - Taste your filling before stuffing the zucchini.
 While the filling is on the stove, carefully taste your turkey quinoa stuffing to adjust flavors and spices to your preference.

 - Adding cheese on top is my favorite touch.
-If you are dairy free you can skip out, but otherwise, I highly recommend it!
+If you are dairy-free, you can skip out or use plant-based cheese; otherwise, I highly recommend it!

 Stuffed zucchini variations: